lukexi/rumpus/Notes.md

 - Wind chimes
 - Bow&Arrow

+- Implement some of the examples from http://natureofcode.com/book/chapter-6-autonomous-agents/ !
+    - In particular, agent simulations where we can change the step function as things are moving should be pretty damn rad.

 - Garage band mini based on sequencer idea.
 Simple sampler, simple synth.
     - Have done synth : D needs presets.
     - Simple sampler next!